jovill/d3plus/Methods/Methods.md

 #### <a name="callback" href="#callback">.method( value , *function* )</a>

 Regardless of the type of data passed for the value, every method supports passing a *function* as the second variable.
-This *function* will be called whenever that method's value is changed, whether internally by **D3plus** or externally by a user.
+This *function* will be called whenever that method's value is set, whether internally by **D3plus** or externally by a user.

 The *function* will be passed the proposed new value for the method, and it is up to the *function* to process the information.